 On January 24, 2002, the Company issued \$175,000 par value of senior convertible debentures through a private placement offering.
 On February 11, 2002, the Company issued an additional \$10,000 par value of senior convertible debentures through the additional purchase option.
 The Company received approximately \$179,450, net of underwriter discounts.
 The senior convertible debentures accrue interest at an initial annual rate of 3.5%, which will be reset (but not below the initial rate of 3.50% or above 5.25%) on August 1, 2007, August 1, 2012 and August 1, 2016.
 Interest is payable semi-annually in arrears, beginning August 1, 2002.
-The senior convertible debentures will mature in 2022 and are convertible into shares of the Company may redeem for cash all or part of the debentures that have not been previously converted at the redemption prices set forth in the purchase agreement.
-Holders may require the Company to repurchase for cash all or part of their debentures on February 1, 2008, February 1, 2013 or February 1, 2017 at a price equal to 100% of the par value of the debentures plus accrued interest up to but not including the date of repurchase.
+The senior convertible debentures will mature in 2022 and are convertible into shares of the Company's common stock at a conversion price of \$38.87.
+This conversion price is subject to adjustment under certain circumstances.
+On or after February 5, 2005, the Company may redeem for cash all or part of the debentures on February 1, 2008, February 1, 2013 or February 1, 2017 at a price equal to 100% of the par value of the debentures plus accrued interest up to but not including the date of repurchase.
 In addition, upon a change in control of the Company occurring on or prior to February 1, 2022, each holder may require the Company to repurchase all or a portion of such holder's debentures for cash.
 The Company used a portion of the net proceeds from the senior convertible debenture offering to retire all of the 13.5% senior subordinated notes through the tender offer discussed above.

 In connection with the 2001 acquisition of Pathology Associates International Corporation (Note 4), the Company entered into a \$12,000 callable convertible note.
 The convertible note had a five-year term and bore interest at 2% per annum.
 The principal and accrued interest of this convertible note was repaid as of December 28, 2002.
 During fiscal 2001, the Company used a portion of the proceeds from the 2001 offerings (Note 2) to repay debt.
 The Company recorded an extraordinary loss before tax of \$8,066, due to the payment of premiums related to the early extinguishment of debt (\$3,841) and the write-off of deferred financing costs (\$2,372) and issuance discounts (\$1,853).
 The Company recorded an extraordinary loss in the accompanying consolidated financial statements net of tax benefits of \$2,823.